the-nutritionist-mcr/online/docs/ci.md

 - To production (`htttps://portal.thenutritionistmcr.com`) as well as
 - The test environment (`https://test.app.thenutritionistmcr.com`)

-Note that there is NO manual deployment step - If everyting passes, the change _will_ be deployed automatically
+Note that there is NO manual deployment step - If everything passes, the change _will_ be deployed automatically

 ## Deployment